 Due to current regulations, a private family service will be held at Oak Wood Cemetery.
 Memorials are suggested to the Greene County Health Department, “Visiting Nurses”.
 Shields-Bishop Funeral Home is in charge of arrangements and online condolences can be left for the family at shields-bishopfh.com

-To plant a tree in memory of Juanita Mae (Inlow) Muntz, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Juanita Mae (Inlow) Muntz, please visit our floral store.

 Greene County Health Department